agda/agda/doc/user-manual/language/cubical.lagda.rst

 .. code-block:: agda

+  _∧_ : I → I → I
-  _∧_, _∨_ : I → I → I
+  _∨_ : I → I → I
   ~_ : I → I

-All the properties of de Morgan algebras hold definitionally.
+All the properties of De Morgan algebras hold definitionally.
 The endpoints of the interval ``i0`` and ``i1`` are the bottom and top elements, respectively